 Above all else, it is important to get all credit card debt eliminated from your life.
 However, as you work toward that goal, you can also take advantage of some of the benefits credit cards offer, such as these five:

 1. Free Money

-Many credit cards have cash back rewards programs - but do you have the best one for you?
-The Blue Cash Preferred Card offered by American Express offer 6% cash back on gas and 3% on groceries.
-Even though it has a $75 annual fee, you can easily offset this with your rewards.
-You can also consider the Chase Freedom card or a Discover card, which offers 5% cash back on a rotating set of categories, including restaurants, movies, gas, and more. *Terms and limitations apply.
+Many credit cards have cash back rewards programs – but do you have the best one for you?
+The Blue Cash Preferred® Card from American Express offered by American Express offer tons of bonus cash back on gas and groceries.
+Even though it has a $95 annual fee, you can easily offset this with your rewards.
+You can also consider the Chase Freedom® card or a Discover it® Cash Back, which offers 5% cash back on a rotating set of categories, including restaurants, movies, gas, and more. *Terms and limitations apply.

 2. Travel Benefits

 A wide variety of credit cards offer travel perks, including free car rental insurance and concierge series.
 If you vacation frequently, make sure you're using the right card when booking your travel plans.
-One of the better cards to consider is the Capital One Venture Rewards Card, which could earn you 40,000 bonus miles after spending $3,000 within the first three months of ownership -that's equal to $400 in travel!
-Furthermore, there are no foreign transaction fees and you earn two miles for every dollar you spend.
+One of the better cards to consider is the Capital One® Venture® Rewards Credit Card, which could earn you a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel!
+Furthermore, there are no foreign transaction fees and you earn 2 miles per dollar on every purchase, every day.
 You can use your miles to fly on any airline with no blackout dates.

 3. Dispute Options

 If you make a purchase for a service or product that you're just not satisfied with, you may have options at your disposal.
 The dispute process is fairly complex and you need documentation, such as your receipt, a copy of a complaint letter sent to the merchant, and photographs, if applicable.
 If your evidence is solid, credit card companies often respond in your favor.
 Virtually all credit cards come with this benefit.